axfelix/axfelix.github.io/index.md

 hi, I'm Alex! here is some work I'm proud of:

 - I've edited and [contributed](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-video-streaming-server-using-nginx-rtmp-on-ubuntu-20-04) [several](https://www.digitalocean.com/community/tutorials/how-to-set-up-squid-proxy-on-ubuntu-20-04) [tutorials](https://www.digitalocean.com/community/tutorials/how-to-deploy-to-kubernetes-using-argo-cd-and-gitops) to DigitalOcean.
+I have a [resume](agarnett-resume.pdf) focused on this writing work.

 - I created the [harvester codebase](https://github.com/axfelix/frdr_harvest) for [FRDR](https://www.frdr-dfdr.ca/repo/), a Canadian national data portal, with Todd Trann and Kelly Stathis.

 - I led a project to implement usable, lightweight zero-knowledge [encryption](https://github.com/jza201/frdr-secure-data) of sensitive data for repository deposit, using Hashicorp's [Vault](https://www.vaultproject.io/) platform, with Jin Zhang.

-- I wrote the [desktop client](https://github.com/usask-rc/radiam-agent-releases/releases), which uses Electron and Python packed into a single binary for both GUI and CLI usage, for an indexer tool we developed called [Radiam](https://radiam.readthedocs.io/en/latest/), with my colleague Yang Zhou.

 - I only blog when I get annoyed enough about being the only one in the world to have a particular problem; recently, this included [using CUDA under bash on Windows](cuda.md), which will happily [soon become unnecessary](https://www.theverge.com/2020/5/19/21263377/microsoft-windows-10-linux-gui-apps-gpu-acceleration-wsl-features).